 Dean and Robert Lee Sutherland Chair in Mental Health and Social Policy

-Luis H. Zayas is dean of the School of Social Work and the Robert Lee Sutherland Chair in Mental Health and Social Policy.
-Zayas is the sixth dean in the history of The University of Texas at Austin School of Social Work.
+Luis H. Zayas is dean of the Steve Hicks School of Social Work and the Robert Lee Sutherland Chair in Mental Health and Social Policy.
+Zayas is the sixth dean in the history of Steve Hicks School of Social Work.
+He also holds an appointment as professor of psychiatry at the Dell Medical School of The University of Texas at Austin.

 As a national leader, Zayas is currently president of the St. Louis Group for Excellence in Social Work Research and Education, which represents the leading research schools of social work.
 In 2012, he was elected as a fellow of the American Academy of Social Work and Social Welfare.
-Zayas is on the executive committee of the National Association of Deans and Directors of schools and programs in social work as member-at-large.
+In 2017, he was elected to the Executive Board of the Academy.
+Previously, Zayas held the position of member-at-large of the executive committee of the National Association of Deans and Directors of schools and programs in social work.

 Before joining UT Austin, Zayas was the inaugural Shanti K. Khinduka Distinguished Professor of Social Work and Professor of Psychiatry at Washington University in St. Louis.
 Zayas also held social work faculty appointments at Columbia University, Fordham University, and Washington University, and a family medicine faculty appointment at Albert Einstein College of Medicine.
 He has lectured to university audiences in Chile, Dominican Republic, Honduras, Mexico, Mongolia, Nicaragua, Puerto Rico, and the United States.